-Newton Presbyterian Manor artists among Art is Ageless® masterpiece level winners
+Newton PMMA artists among Art is Ageless® masterpiece level winners

 Two winning artists in Newton Presbyterian Manor’s annual Art is Ageless® juried competition will be featured in the 2020 Art is Ageless calendar produced by PMMA (Presbyterian Manors of Mid-America).